West Indian cricket team in England in 1939: West Indies players

-Of the 16 players in the side, Martindale, Barrow and Headley had toured with the previous West Indies side to visit England in 1933, and Constantine (who toured England in 1923 and 1928) and Grant had been co-opted to that side for a few matches.
-Constantine had played in West Indies' first-ever Test on the 1928 tour and Sealy (the youngest Test player for the WI) had played Test cricket in the first matches in the West Indies in 1929–30.
+Of the 16 players in the squad, Martindale, Barrow, and Headley had toured with the previous West Indies team to visit England in 1933, while Constantine (who had toured England in 1923 and 1928) and Grant had been co-opted to that team for a few matches.
+Constantine had played in West Indies' first-ever Test on the 1928 tour, and Sealy (the youngest Test player for West Indies) had played in the first Tests in the West Indies, when England toured in 1929–30.
 Grant and Hylton had made their Test debuts in the 1934–35 series in the West Indies.

 Eight of the nine other players in the side made their Test debuts during the 1939 tour.
 They were Cameron, Clarke, Gomez, Johnson, the Stollmeyer brothers, Weekes and Williams.
-Only Bayley was not capped on this tour, and he never played Test cricket (he probably would have but for the war).
+Only Bayley was not capped on this tour, and he never played Test cricket.

+England selections

+England in the last two years of peacetime did not have a settled team.
+They used a total of 31 players in the 1938 home series against Australia, the 1938/39 tour of South Africa, and the 1939 home series against West Indies.
+Seventeen played in the three Tests against West Indies.
+Wally Hammond captained the team in the whole series.